olejorga/otto-throttle/README.md

-# Otto-throttle
+# Otto Throttle
 A basic auto-throttle for X-Plane 11, written with love in Lua <3

 Tired of manually adjusting your throttle in cruise when all you want to do is make a cup of coffee?
 Afraid something might go wrong while you´re gone?
 Don´t worry!
 Otto is here to take care of you.

-Otto-throttle is a basic auto-throttle script that adjusts your thrust based on your selected speed.
+Otto Throttle is a basic auto-throttle script that adjusts your thrust based on your selected speed.

 Intended to be used in cruise with the FlyJSim 732 & 722.